Our Goals & Achievements

 Improve onboarding and mentorship of new member leaders to ensure they feel supported and have the tools necessary to make a contribution to our union’s work

-Build a strong support structure (including more trainings) for our steward program, to enable the growth necessary to represent our growing bargaining unit
+Build a strong support structure (including more trainings) for our Steward Program, to enable the growth necessary to represent our growing bargaining unit

 Build class solidarity and focus on issues and programs that unite us as workers